nicole-gathany/eva_game/README.md

 ## Animations

 After reading about SVG files, I am interested in potentially using them for the game.
+It's possible that I can just use HTML and CSS.
+We'll see.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).